Minimize Unrest After Racially Charged Incidents Occur on Campus

 Whether responding to acts of bias, such as quoting racially insensitive literature in courses, or hate crimes, such as racially charged killings by police, colleges and universities are examining how to prevent community anger from erupting into violent protests.
 Administrators and presidents should consider these actions to address concerns and reduce the potential for campus unrest.

 - Open a campus dialogue on racial issues.
-Show a commitment to an inclusive campus by holding forums on supporting underrepresented students.
+Show a commitment to an inclusive campus by holding public forums on supporting underrepresented students.
 Provide opening remarks and attend the entire program.

 - Build cultural centers on campus.
 Cultural centers show your institution welcomes different backgrounds, and the centers provide educational resources about cultural heritage.
 For example, many campus cultural centers offer publications, media, art, and speakers to teach the community.